PennyLaneAI/pennylane/doc/API/overview.rst

     operations = {"CNOT", "PauliX"}

-  This is used to decide whether an operation is supported by your device in the default implementation of the public method :meth:`~.Device.supported`.
+  This is used to decide whether an operation is supported by your device in the default implementation of the public method :meth:`~.Device.supports_operation`.

 * :attr:`~.Device.expectations`: set of the supported PennyLane expectations as strings, e.g.,